 Understanding Separation Agreements in Florida

-Not in Florida
+Separation Agreements in Florida Courts

 Difference between Legal Separation & Temporary Relief

-You should not confuse a legal separation agreements in Florida with temporary relief agreements in a divorce matter.
+You should not confuse legal separation agreements in Florida with temporary relief agreements in divorce.
 When you file for a divorce, the court allows you to request temporary relief from various issues.
 For instance, you might temporarily need the court to resolve problems related to support, custody, and living arrangements.
 However, be mindful that temporary relief is a short-term solution and is not the same as a legal separation agreement.
 You can only file for and benefit from this relief while your divorce is in process.

 Problems You Could Face When Living Separately While Married